survivejs/webpack-book/manuscript/appendices/02_searching_with_react.md

 function loadIndex() {
   // Here's the magic.
 Set up `import` to tell webpack
-  // to split here and load our search index dynamically.
+  // to split here and load search index dynamically.
   //
   // Note that you will need to shim Promise.all for
   // older browsers and Internet Explorer!